DHHR report more than 3 million Covid-19 tests have been completed

 Delays may be experienced with the reporting of information from the local health department to DHHR.
 As case surveillance continues at the local health department level, it may reveal that those tested in a certain county may not be a resident of that county, or even the state as an individual in question may have crossed the state border to be tested.
-Such is the case of Braxton, Hardy, Kanawha, Mingo, Raleigh, and Wayne counties in this report.
+Such is the case of Hampshire, Hardy, Randolph, and Summers counties in this report.
 Please visit www.coronavirus.wv.gov for more detailed information.

-Free pop-up Covid-19 testing is available today in Barbour, Berkeley, Boone, Brooke, Clay, Grant, Jefferson, Lincoln, Logan, Marshall, Mingo, Morgan, and Wyoming counties.
+Free pop-up Covid-19 testing is available today in Barbour, Berkeley, Doddridge, Jefferson, Lincoln, Morgan, Ritchie, Tyler/Wetzel, and Wayne counties.

 Barbour County